Tony Wyllie: Washington Redskins

 In May 2010 Wyllie became a Senior Vice President with the Washington Redskins, in charge of the communications department.
 One of the more controversial decisions Wyllie advised Redskins owner Daniel Snyder on was Snyder's libel lawsuit against the Washington City Paper.
 NBC Sports quoted Wyllie as saying that the move was not done as a part of Wyllie's attempts to manage the team's image, but rather in order to demand better accuracy and responsibility by journalists critical of Snyder.
 Wyllie's tenure with the team has been marked by his encouragement of Snyder to increase his public and community profile, and to help improve the team's image with its fan base.
 His job has also involved working directly with each team's upcoming stars on their early career image and injuries, such as Robert Griffin III, as well as with their veteran players.
 ESPN sports analyst Stephen A. Smith described Wyllie as "one of the best in the business" in terms of public relations executives in the NFL.
 In 2014 game against the Dallas Cowboys, Wyllie prevented ESPN reporter John Sutcliffe from interviewing the Redskins' quarterback Colt McCoy after Sutcliffe attempted to interview McCoy without prior arrangement.
 After the event, ESPN did not complain of the outcome, and the NBC stated that Sutcliffe has provoked the situation.
+Upon his departure in 2019, he was the team’s longest tenured public relations person.
+Work in the NFL after this included in 2020, Wyllie inducted Isaac Bruce into the NFL Hall of Fame.